MA Entrance Requirements

-- You should submit a digital portfolio via our online applications area of between four to ten completed projects.
-Each project should include a title image and up to 6 supporting gallery images.
+- A Design Portfolio is a necessary requirement to enter into the programme, if your first degree is in Landscape Architecture, Architecture, Urban Design or a related design discipline.
+You should submit a digital portfolio via our online applications area of between four to ten completed projects.
+Each project should include a title image and up to six supporting gallery images.
 You should provide a description of maximum of 100 words for each title image and a caption of up to 50 words for each supporting gallery image.

 - When submitting collaborative work, specify this and clearly indicate your role and responsibility.

 - No actual objects, sketchbooks, physical portfolios or other media should be submitted at the point of application.
 Submission of any material not listed above will not be accepted.
 If you have any questions on the portfolio please contact us at firstname.lastname@example.org